 As part of Black History Month, ULI is spotlighting some of the incredible work of our Black members, including Lisa Y. Gordon, president and CEO of Atlanta Habitat for Humanity, who is responsible for advancing Atlanta Habitat’s mission to create affordable housing.

-A member of the ULI Americas Executive Committee, the district council chair of ULI Atlanta, and a member of the ULI Americas Diversity, Equity, and Inclusion (DEI) Committee, Gordon co-chairs the DEI Council and serves on the advisory board for the Institute’s Terwilliger Center for Housing.
+A member of the ULI Americas Executive Committee, the district council chair of ULI Atlanta, and a member of the ULI Americas Diversity, Equity, and Inclusion (DEI) Committee, Gordon co-chairs the DEI Council and serves on the advisory board of the Institute’s Terwilliger Center for Housing.

 Gordon is a fellow of the National Academy of Public Administration and serves as an expert adviser for national studies and work commissioned by the U.S. Congress.
 She is a member of the International Women’s Forum, Leadership Atlanta, and Commercial Real Estate Women (CREW).